wr3cckl3ss/system3/README.md

 TO BYPASS THE -3001 ERROR....USE THE FOLLOWING COMMAND:

 ```
-adb install -i PrePackageInstaller /data/local/tmp/FTL.apk or the name of ANY system package.
+adb install -i PrePackageInstaller /path/to/combo.apk
-pm install -i PrePackageInstaller /data/local/tmp/FTL.apk or the name of ANY system package.
+pm install -i PrePackageInstaller /path/to/combo.apk
 ```

-Either download FTL to your device and/or PC and push FTL to /data/local/tmp or download any system apps within your device platform signature (there's about 3) and install with ease.
+Either download the apk of FTL to your device and/or PC and push FTL to /data/local/tmp or download any system apps within your devices platform signature (there's about 3) and install with ease.

 <div align="center">
 <img src="system3/system3_PPI-Install.jpg" width="75%" />